 It’s a membership organisation for professional editors and proofreaders, both freelance and in-house.
 It’s based in the UK, but also has many members elsewhere.

 For its members, the SfEP provides great opportunities for learning and networking.
 Those who are at Professional Member or Advanced Professional Member level also can advertise their services on the SfEP Directory.

-It doesn’t only exist for our benefit, though.
+It doesn’t exist only for our benefit, though.
 A key part of its aims is to maintain and improve standards in editing and proofreading, largely through training courses, tests, guides, our Code of Practice and the membership upgrade process.
-This helps to make sure our customers will get reliable, thoroughly professional services.
+This helps to make sure our customers will benefit from reliable, thoroughly professional services.

 In the beginning …

 When the organisation was formed back in 1988 – led by the late Norma Whitcombe along with other key founders such as Michèle Clarke – it was called the Society of Freelance Copy-editors and Proofreaders.
 The ‘copy-’ was soon dropped, bringing about the initials ‘SFEP’.
 In 2001, the ‘Freelance’ part was also jettisoned, as in-house staff were now also welcome.
 In a suitably neat bit of rewording, the ‘of’ became ‘for’, so that the SFEP could become the SfEP.

 Over 60 people attended the inaugural meeting in London, and the membership would grow to around ten times that number in just the next couple of years.
 There are now over 2,000 members.

 I’m a relative newcomer, having joined in late 2012, when I was looking into editing and proofreading as a possible career change (I went full-time a year later).
 I was lucky to join just as the current online forum system was being launched, replacing a system of Yahoo! groups and mailing lists that, apparently, hadn’t been working out especially well.
 I soon dived into the forums, which became hugely valuable to me in those early years, and still are today.